brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 16 bht.md

 # Ephesians 6:16 Commentary Help Text

 ## BHT:
-The shield of faith serves as the ultimate defense, covering all that came before it.
-Just as a soldier uses a shield to intercept and extinguish the fiery darts of the enemy, faith conquers the temptations that come our way.
-The fiery darts of the wicked, which are like spiritual attacks and suggestions of evil, can be deflected and quenched by the shield of faith.
-By exercising a strong and lively faith, holding it up as a shield, we can overcome even the most furious and violent temptations that the devil throws our way.
+Faith is a shield that covers and defends the Christian, protecting them from the attacks of the enemy.
+It is like a large stone against the door, solid and substantial, able to repel and conquer.
+Furthermore, Christ Himself is a shield, holding up and opposing all charges and objections of Satan.
+With faith, we can quench the fiery darts of temptation, preventing their malignant influence.
+These temptations are like violent and sudden injections from the devil, but with a strong and lively faith, we can overcome.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: